ephraimduncan/how-to-nextjs/README.md

 import "../styles/globals.css";
 ```

-We can view the changes from browser.
-Everything is working.
-We can also navigate between the pages to see that the style is affecting the whole application.
+We can also navigate between the pages to see that the style is affecting the whole application snd view the changes from browser.
+Everything is working 🎉.
+You can take a break now, you have come a really long way.